middlebury/styleguide/_editorial/m.md

 - Middlebury Bread Loaf School of English
 - Middlebury Bread Loaf Writers’ Conferences
 - Middlebury College
 - Middlebury C.V.
-Starr Schools Abroad
+Starr Schools Abroad (See Named Programs for guidelines on how to refer to this program)
 - Middlebury Institute of International Studies at Monterey
 - Middlebury Language Schools
 - Middlebury School of the Environment